UNSW-CFRC/citydata-geonode-install/README.md

 ### Disclaimer
 This code was created for use on our own servers and is shared here to help others.

-It creates a server with the branding 'CityData', which fits own house style at [City Futures Research Centre](https://cityfutures.be.unsw.edu.au).
+It creates a server with the branding 'CityData', which fits our own house style at [City Futures Research Centre](https://cityfutures.be.unsw.edu.au).